 No later than 5 (five) Working Days after receiving a written request from the Council, the Owner shall provide to the Council any additional documentary evidence reasonably requested by the Council to enable it to determine whether Substantial Implementation has been achieved on or before the Substantial Implementation Target Date.

-Following the Owner’s notification pursuant to paragraph 5.1.1 of this Schedule, the Owner shall afford the Council access to the Land to inspect and assess whether or not the works which have been undertaken achieve the Substantial Implementation PROVIDED ALWAYS THAT the Council shall:
+Following the Owner’s notification pursuant to paragraph 5.1.1 of this Schedule, the Owner shall afford the Council access to the Land to inspect and assess whether or not the works which have been undertaken achieve the Substantial Implementation PROVIDED ALWAYS THAT the Council and its agents shall:

 (a) provide the Owner with reasonable written notice of its intention to carry out such an inspection;

-(b) comply with relevant health and safety legislation; and
+(b) comply fully with relevant health and safety legislation, the Owner’s site rules and regulations applicable as at the time of access, policy and best practice; and

 (c) at all times be accompanied by the Owner or its agent.